allanbunch/node-red-openai-api/README.md

 ### Tool-Enabled and Multi-Step AI Flows

 Use Responses tools, conversations, runs, messages, vector stores, files, skills, and related resources as part of larger control loops and operational workflows.
+Use ChatKit sessions and threads when a published Agent Builder workflow needs to be exposed cleanly inside a Node-RED flow.

 ### Streaming and Realtime Work